 When to see a doctor

-If you’re experiencing symptoms of multidirectional shoulder instability that does not improve with rest, make an appointment with an orthopedic specialist.
+If you’re experiencing symptoms of multidirectional shoulder instability that do not improve with rest, make an appointment with an orthopedic specialist.
 During your appointment, your doctor will ask you to describe in which positions your shoulder feels the most unstable.
-He/she will also perform some tests to assess the stability of the shoulder joint.
+He/she will also perform some tests to assess the stability of the shoulder joint and evaluate for non-traumatic dislocation or hypermobility syndrome.

 In order to make a diagnosis, your doctor may prescribe the following imaging tests: